Vidha3/profile-app/README.md

 ![Profile Page](profile_page.png)
 - Other details such as the Avatar (display picture) and the bio are extracted from a user service.
 - The map can be moved around and controlled through the mouse.
-Zoom in and zoom out are made possible through +/- buttons, scrolling and touch.
+Zoom in and zoom out are made possible through +/- buttons, pinch and touch.
-- To move the address pin and update the user's address, simply double click on the desired location.
+- To move the address pin and update the user's address, simply double click on the desired location on the map.

 ### External APIs and libraries